ghaiklor/iterm-fish-fisher-osx/README.md

 ## Key Features

-- Material design theme with soft dark colors
+- Material design theme with dark-soft colors
 - Nerd fonts (Powerline patched font)
 - Fish shell with installed Oh My Fish framework
 - Theme `bobthefish` which is based on `agnoster`
-- A lot of plugins for simplifying your daily routine: generating LICENSE file; completion for git flow, brew, node_modules; plugin for jumping between your project folders via one command; etc... (for a full list of plugins refer [here](#install-plugins))
+- A lot of plugins for simplifying your daily routine: generating LICENSE file; completion for git flow, brew, node_modules, etc; plugin for jumping between your project folders via one command; etc... (for a full list of plugins refer [here](#install-plugins))

 ## Automatic Installation